maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Technique

-Alright, we are now ready to move on and add other variables by doing a better feature engineering.
-By looking at the TECHNIQUE variable, you can notice that we don't use the type of painting information so far.
+Alright, we are now ready to move on and add other variables by improving the feature engineering.
+By looking at the "Technique" feature, you can notice that we have not used the "type of painting" variable yet.
 Indeed, we only extracted the width and the height from this field.

 The technique is systematically specified before the first comma.
 We'll split the string on the first comma if there is one and only select the first word (oil, tempera, wood...).